ajsmith607/memills/content/family-of-edward-hallock-mills/topics/staten-island.md

 {{% fig "staten-island/pine-store-today/2022-oct-google-maps-pines-store2" "800" /%}}
 {{% fig "staten-island/pine-store-today/2022-oct-google-maps-pines-store3" "800" /%}}

 It is also interesting to note that the Factory Lake (sometimes referred to as Factory Pond) raceway flows behind Pine's store, where stables are indicated.
-Factory Lake became quite polluted and was filled in by the early 1900's, and is the location today of Corporal Thompson park, named after the first African-American from Staten Island to be killed in action in the Vietnam War, in 1967.
+Factory Lake became quite polluted and was filled in by the early 1900's, and is the present location of Corporal Thompson park, named after the first African-American from Staten Island to be killed in action in the Vietnam War, in 1967.

 <figure class="quote-only">
 <blockquote>